Why website maintenance matters and how much it costs

 | Low | Content change, minor request | 10 business days | 3 business days |

-Faster response times cost more, but for an e-commerce site where every minute of downtime means direct revenue loss, a premium SLA pays for itself quickly.
+Faster response times cost more, but for an e-commerce site where every minute of downtime means direct revenue loss, a premium SLA pays for itself within the first incident.

-- Revenue loss: Direct losses during site downtime (variable)
+- Revenue loss: direct losses during downtime (variable)

-- Reputation damage: Lost customers, broken trust (hard to quantify, but significant)
+- Reputation damage: lost customers, broken trust (hard to quantify)

-- SEO damage: Google blacklists compromised sites, and recovery can take months
+- SEO damage: Google blacklists compromised sites; recovery can take months

 - Every 1-second slowdown means a 7% conversion decrease